SUN OUT Window Film

 In the winter time, low E solar films help retain heat that’s already inside of your building, reducing the heat transfer from inside to outside through the glass.

-Solar films come in a wide range of levels of darkness - from completely clear to dark black, and everything in between.
+Solar films come in a wide range of levels of darkness -

 Solar film blocks out 99% of the UV, helping to reduce fading.

 Whether a dark tinted solar film, a neutral looking medium level tint, or a totally clear UV film, all solar films reject 99% of the damaging UV rays from the sun.
 UV is about 40% of the cause of fading.
 Heat and light contribute as well.
 By filtering these rays out, you can prolong the colour and life of items situated in front of glass windows, such as storefront merchandise, paintings, floors, rugs and more.